mdkamran-stack/Devops_interview-question-asked_2025/intequestions/Terrafrom_interview.md

+Okay, code to deploy I'll give simple task only virtual machine in Azure it includes provider.tf, main.tf, locals.tf, and variables.tf.
+If you don't know about these files, just let me know.
+Can you share the screen?

 Infrastructure as Code (Terraform)
     What all different commands do you have in Terraform?
     How do I roll back in Terraform?
 Suppose I lost the infrastructure.